 This project is one of 16 four year PhD Studentships funded by Medical Research Scotland (https://www.medicalresearchscotland.org.uk

 ) to be delivered jointly by the named University and External Partner Organisation (EPO).
-The Studentship will provide the first-class academic and additional training provided by the EPO needed to equip the successful candidate for a science career in an increasingly competitive market.
+The Studentship will provide the first-class academic and additional training provided by the EPO and additional partner needed to equip the successful candidate for a science career in an increasingly competitive market.

-Enquiries should be sent by email to Dr Jennifer Paxton: [email protected]
+Enquiries should be sent by email to Dr Helen Mulvana: [email protected]

-Applicants should send a CV, the contact details of 2 references (including email addresses) and a covering letter, explaining why the applicant wishes to carry out this project, by email to Dr Jennifer Paxton: [email protected]
+To apply applicants should send a CV, the contact details of 2 references (including email address and phone number) and a covering letter, explaining their interest and suitability to the project by email to Dr Helen Mulvana: [email protected]

-Please note, your application may be shared with the funders of this PhD Studentship, Medical Research Scotland and Jellagen Ltd.
+Please note, your application may be shared with the funders of this PhD Studentship, Medical Research Scotland and NPL.

 Interviews are expected to take place 3-4 weeks after the closing date for applications.
-In light of the current coronavirus situation, interviews will be conducted by video conference.
+In light of the current coronavirus situation, interviews may be conducted by video conference.

 It is anticipated that the PhD Studentship will start in October 2020.